 Student Life

 At Haywood Community College, we believe student involvement outside of the classroom contributes to a well-rounded college experience.
 Find your place by joining a club or attending one of the many campus events offered each semester.
-Visit our online calendar to see our upcoming events!
+Find more info about upcoming events, activities, and clubs below.

 Calendar of Events Student Wellness